vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/02_The_Daily_Duties_of_Women/04_Evening.md

 This relates to a prohibition that is normally couched in the masculine and therefore apparently applies to men.
 As I have already shown in the section on getting dressed, the male snātaka is repeatedly enjoined to wear white garments and not dyed ones (raktam, Gaut.I.9.5; sarvān rāgān vāsasi, Āp.I.11.30.10). Āp.I.11.
 30.11 also prohibits cloth that is naturally black (krṣnam ca svā- bhāvikam; such as kambala, a kind of woollen cloth, Ujj.).
 Dark blue cloth, that is, cloth dyed with indigo (nīlam, nīlīraktam) is both specified for sūdras and forbidden to higher varnas (see section IIA, p.89).

 Tryambaka's quotation is attributed to Apastamba.
 ‘If a brahmin puts on his body a garment that has been dyed dark blue, he must sit day and night (without eating) and then purify himself by (drinking) pañcagavya.'[^24] The purifying properties of pañcagavya are discussed in section IIA (pp.59-60).
-A later sloka from the Āpastambasmṛti, not given by Tryambaka, adds that if one sits down to eat while wearing blue garments, one must undergo the cāndră- yaṇa fast (Āp.Sm.VI.8).
+A later sloka from the Āpastambasmṛti, not given by Tryambaka, adds that if one sits down to eat while wearing blue garments, one must undergo the cāndrā- yaṇa fast (Āp.Sm.VI.8).
 Tryambaka merely gives the exception.
 "There is no sin attached to women (wearing dark blue garments) in bed during love-making just for fun. '[^25]

 This suggests that the prohibition regarding dark blue clothes normally applies to both men and women but, for women, it no longer applies during love-making.
 Certainly, women are portrayed in both poetry and art wearing dark blue as they emerge from the

 [^23]: upabhogasamaye nīlavastradhāraṇam na doṣādhāyakam // Sdhp.20v.10.
-24. tatha căpastambaḥ // nīlīraktam yada vastram brahmano 'ngeṣu dhārayet / ahorātroṣito bhūtvā pañcagavyena śudhyati // Sdhp.20v.10–21r.2 (Āp.) < Ap.Sm.VI.4; Mit. on Yajñ.III.292, p.500; Apar.p.1186; Ang.35 (vipro dehesu for brāhmano 'ngesu).
+24. tatha cāpastambaḥ // nīlīraktam yada vastram brahmano 'ngeṣu dhārayet / ahorātroṣito bhūtvā pañcagavyena śudhyati // Sdhp.20v.10–21r.2 (Āp.) < Ap.Sm.VI.4; Mit. on Yajñ.III.292, p.500; Apar.p.1186; Ang.35 (vipro dehesu for brāhmano 'ngesu).

 [^25]: strīnām krīdarthasambhoge sayaniye na dusyati // iti // Sdhp.21r.2 (Āp.) < Āp.Sm.VI.1b; Mit. on Yajn.III.292; Apar.p.1186; Ang.32b.